-For Weapons and Gun Offenses You Will Need an EXPERIENCED CHICAGO CRIMINAL DEFENSE ATTORNEY
+For Weapons and Gun Offenses You Will Need an EXPERIENCED CRIMINAL DEFENSE ATTORNEY

 - Unlawful Use of Weapons (UUW) – 720 ILCS 5/24-1.1